(Continued from Part 1)

 While Schneidmiller was getting a decent local reception with his products, “it became apparent that we would need more horsepower in the sales area – some salespeople with established relationships,” he said.

-“The first rep we hired was out of Portland, and he claimed he was ‘tight’ with a major regional account,” he said.
+“The first sales rep we hired was out of Portland, and he claimed he was ‘tight’ with a major regional account,” he said.
 Schneidmiller recalls that the back of the salesman’s huge cargo van was filled with toys, sleds and garden equipment – an array of products from A to Z.

 “Being a neophyte at this, I thought that if he was representing all these categories, he must know what he’s doing.
 Later I learned that if you’re a jack of all trades, you’re king of nothing,” Schneidmiller says in retrospect.
 “He was getting us a meeting with this regional chain and talked about them buying truckloads of our product.
 Driving home after that first meeting with him, I was convinced that we had hit the big time.
 But then I thought about our inventory, and it was nowhere near the amount we needed.”